Wildflower's Native Botanicals Display

 Stop 4: The Rocks

 Did you know native grass seeds were used for making flour?
-One such is Kangaroo Grass (Themeda australis) which remains a popular native grass used in both site remediation and landscaping today.
+One such is kangaroo grass (themeda australis) which remains a popular native grass used in both site remediation and landscaping today.